Effects of the measurement power on states discrimination and dynamics in a circuit-QED experiment: Introduction

 The paper is organised as follows: in Section II, we describe the experimental setup.
-We then review and extend the theoretical predictions of cQED with a driven cavity: the effects of the cavity photon number on the states discrimination in Section III and on the transition rates in Section IV, and compare the results of the measurements to theory.
+We then review and extend the theoretical predictions of cQED with a driven cavity: the effects of the cavity photon number on the qubit-dependent cavity shift are discussed in Section III and those on the dressed qubit dynamics in Section IV.
+In both sections we compare the corresponding measurements with theoretical predictions.
 In Section V, we discuss the transition rates extrapolated to the zero-photon limit in terms of Andreev physics.